amolenk/docs/docs/architecture/dapr-for-net-developers/bindings-buildingblock.md

 # The Resource bindings building block

-On of the appeals of the highly popular serverless offerings by the different cloud vendors is its reactive nature.
-Messages come in from all sorts of different systems that trigger certain business logic.
+One of the appeals of the highly popular serverless offerings by the different cloud vendors is its reactive nature.
+Messages come in from various systems that trigger certain business logic.
 This business logic will often yield new messages that it subsequently needs to publish using another messaging system.

 Dapr supports building applications that use different inputs and outputs with resource bindings.